Prevention and precancer

 • emotional emptiness or loss of meaning in life.

-Exhausted psycho-emotional resources lead to a decrease in the body's defenses — in particular, anti-tumor immunity.
+Exhausted psycho-emotional resources lead to a decrease in the body's defense, including anti-tumor immunity.

 • Loss of a loved one